What is Bee in the City?

 Bee in the City was a large scale public sculpture trail which took place all over Manchester during summer 2018.
 It was one of the most spectacular public art events to take place in the city.

-Over 100 giant Bee and 130 medium-sized Bee sculptures are waiting to be discovered on this free, family-fun trail, taking in the city’s landmarks and undiscovered gems.
-Each Bee has been designed by a different artist and celebrates the unique buzz of Manchester, from its industrial heritage to its vibrant music scene.
-An inspirational learning project has given schools, colleges and youth groups the chance to take part and design their own medium sized Bee.
+Over 100 giant Bee and 130 medium-sized Bee sculptures were on display as part of this free, family-fun trail, taking in the city’s landmarks and undiscovered gems.
+Each Bee was designed by a different artist and celebrated the unique buzz of Manchester, from its industrial heritage to its vibrant music scene.
+An inspirational learning project gave schools, colleges and youth groups the chance to take part and design their own medium sized Bee.

-The sculpture trail will cover the City Centre and will also reach into Manchester City Council’s wards, ensuring that sculpture locations are easily accessible to everyone.
-A trail map and app will be produced to help people navigate around the trail.
+The sculpture trail covered the City Centre and also reached into Manchester City Council’s wards, ensuring that sculpture locations were easily accessible to everyone.
+A trail map and app were be produced to help people navigate around the trail.

-The event’s aims support the overall aims of the ‘Our Manchester’ strategy, which has set a long-term vision for the city’s future.
+The event’s aims supported the overall aims of the ‘Our Manchester’ strategy, which has set a long-term vision for the city’s future.